cms-opendata-validation/2011-singleelectron-singlemu-wcharm/PostAnalyzer/README.txt

 then compile the code:
 ./compile.sh
 and run two commands:
-./ttbarMakeHist
+./wcharmMakeHist
-./ttbarMakePlots
+./wcharmMakePlots

-Also you could do only the last step (plotting) by using "reference" histograms produced with the full samples and available with the code (PostAnalyzerhist-REF directory), for this modify settings.h.
+Also you could do only the last step (plotting) by using "reference" histograms produced with the full samples and available with the code (PostAnalyzer/hist-REF directory), for this modify wcharm_settings.h.
 Another application of the "reference" histograms could be for validation (produce new histograms and compare to the reference ones).